laravel/nova-docs/3.0/contributions.md

 ### Download the Laravel Nova NPM package repository

 Nova's team also maintains the `laravel-nova` NPM package, which is used inside custom fields and for Nova's internal use.
-You can download its repository, if you're change requires it:
+You can download its repository, if your change requires it:

 - HTTPS: https://github.com/laravel/nova-js.git
 - SSH: git@github.com:laravel/nova-js.git